 Rosemary is a popular herb most commonly used in cooking to add flavor to food.
 While its culinary potential knows no bounds, what’s not so commonly known is that rosemary also has many health benefits.

 Rosemary, or Rosmarinus officianalis, grows natively in the sunny and warm climates of Asia and the Mediterranean.
 Its fragrant evergreen needles come in a variety of colors, including purple, blue, pink, or white.

-Sometimes all you need to de-stress is a soothing scent.
+Sometimes all you need to destress is a soothing scent.
 Rosemary oil is often used in aromatherapy, and this rosemary and spearmint tincture works well to help clear your mind.

 Medicinal use of rosemary is gaining more traction worldwide.
 Germany’s version of the FDA, the German Commission E, approves the use of rosemary oil to treat joint pain and circulation problems.
 They also approve the use of rosemary leaves to help treat various digestive issues.